afeins19/obsdian/classNotes/(488) Robot Laser/Meeting Plans/Initial Meeting.md

 		- [ ] Target on robot or on battleground
 		- [ ] wifi emitters above obstacles (line of site with robots)
 		- [ ] perfectly flat terrain or some bumps/hills
+	- [ ] Write a message on ms teams about this to the other groups

 ### Discovery Phase
 - [ ] plan to research our tech stack as well as pros/cons of each component with respect to its utility to the goal